paul-s-prk/data-portfolio/amazon_logistics_dashboard/SQL_queries.md

-### I got a lot of SQL practice in while manipulating my tables to create new
-### columns.
-I would later use these columns to allow for much greater visibility
-    into the networks performance.

-### so first, much of the insights I was able to derive were from connecting the
-    domain knowledge I gained through conversations with operations managers.
-    I wanted to get a deeper understanding into what was driving performance at a much more granular level than what was available in order to produce
+I got a lot of SQL practice in while manipulating my tables to create new columns.
+I would later use these columns to allow for much greater visibility into the networks performance. so first, much of the insights I was able to derive were from connecting the domain knowledge I gained through conversations with operations managers.
+I wanted to get a deeper understanding into what was driving performance at a much more granular level than what was available in order to produce ***actionable*** insights.

-    ***actionable*** insights.
+My utilisation of SQL in this project can be broken down as follows:
+1. Write a scheduled PostgresSQL statement to extract data from multiple tables across databases containing millions of rows
+2. Create a local SQLite database and insert data utilising Python's SQLite3 module to
+3. Conduct EDA, manipulate data and feature engineer using SQLite SQL flavour.
+4. Export tables as csv for visualisation via Microsoft Excel's Power Query and Pivot Tables/Charts.

+## 1. PostgresSQL statement to extract data from databases

-## Create a
+## 2. Creating a local SQLite database using Python

+## 3. Conduct EDA, manipulate data and feature engineer using SQLite

+## 4. Export tables as csv

 ```SQL